 Casco Viejo Tequila

-Casco Viejo is made entirely from Blue Weber agave grown in the Los Altos region of Jalisco; this highland plateau, around 7,000 feet above sea level, is widely regarded as one of the top agave-producing environments in Mexico by virtue of its iron- and clay-rich red soil, hot days of sun exposure, and cooling, breezy nights.
-Production is vertically integrated, as the Camarena family owns 18 fields of agave.
-The agave is cooked in traditional brick furnaces, fermented in wooden vats, and distilled twice in traditional copper pot stills.
+Gran Dinastía tends eighteen fields in the Los Altos region to grows its single-estate agave, vertically integrating its production, and ensuring the quality of the Blue Weber used to make Casco Viejo.
+The highland plateau of Los Altos, around 7,000 feet above sea level, is widely regarded as one of the top agave-producing environments in Mexico by virtue of its iron- and clay-rich red soil, hot days of sun exposure, and cooling, breezy nights.
+The agave grown here for Casco Viejo is cooked in traditional brick furnaces, fermented in steel vats, and distilled twice in traditional pot stills made from a combination of copper and steel.